Spotlight on: Civil Rights in Tallahassee

 Florida Memory.
 (May 30, 1963).
 Patricia Stephens Due being arrested after defying restraining order with others at the State Theatre in Tallahassee.

 Governor LeRoy Collins 1955-1961

 LeRoy Collins became the Governor of Florida in 1955 during the height of the Civil Rights Movement.
 While he campaigned as a supporter of segregation, his actions while in office reflected a shift in perspective that provided the legal groundwork for integration.
-On March 20, 1960, he delivered a speech to all Floridians rejecting segregation as “morally wrong” and “undemocratic” after the wave of sit-ins held Tallahassee and throughout the State.
+On March 20, 1960, he delivered a speech to all Floridians rejecting segregation as “morally wrong” and “undemocratic” after the wave of sit-ins held in Tallahassee and throughout the State.
 His stance helped increase public support for integration in all public spaces, which would become law with the Civil Rights Act of 1964.
 Governor Collins was present for the signing and would go on to lead the Community Relations Service created to support its implementation.
 Today, the Grove Museum offers a full history of the Civil Rights Movement and how local students and politicians shaped its success.